 Yet eight senior tax officials interviewed by Reuters said this fiscal year was likely to fall below the 11.5 trillion collected in 2018-19, despite their best efforts to steer tax collections.

 “Forget about the target.
-That’s the first time we’re ever going to see the drop in direct tax collections,” tax officer in New Delhi said.
+That’s the first time we’re ever going to see the drop in direct tax collections,” a tax officer in New Delhi said.

 He predicts that direct tax receipts will end up around 10 percent below fiscal 2019 for this year.